Fault Tolerance by Construction: Examples: Fault-Tolerant Circuit Synthesis and Optimisation

 \end{proposition} \begin{proof}

 \end{proof}

-Thus, we have done a Steane-like syndrome extraction for the Steane code using five qubits instead of the previous optimum of eight (seven auxiliary qubits + one flag qubit).
+Thus, we have a method to perform Steane-like syndrome extraction for the Steane code using five qubits instead of the previous optimum of eight (seven auxiliary qubits + one flag qubit).
 We have also reduced the number of CNOTs required from 18 to 15 and the number of measurements from eight to five.

+\paragraph{Simulations} To validate the performance of our optimised protocol, we conducted numerical simulations using Stim~\cite{gidneyStimFast2021}.
+We compared the logical error rate of our optimised Steane method, which uses five ancilla qubits, against the standard Steane-style extraction method requiring eight ancillae.
+As these two methods are fault-equivalent, we expect them to perform similarly.
+However, as our optimised method has fewer spacetime locations, we anticipate a slightly lower error rate.
+For details on decoding the optimised Steane-like protocol, see \autoref{appendix:stean-decoding}.

+In a simulation run for a single cycle while varying the physical error rate ($\pPhis$), our method shows a consistently lower logical error probability; see \autoref{fig:le-per-pe}.
+For this simulation, the noise model assumed $\pTwo = \pSPAM = \pPhis$ and a projected memory error of $\pMem = 0.1 \cdot \pPhis$.
+To ensure a consistent number of logical errors and a stable confidence interval, we take $15 / \pPhis^2$ samples for each point.

+We ran a second simulation with a realistic error model for near-term hardware ($\pTwo = \pSPAM = 10^{-3}$ and $\pMem = 10^{-4}$) while repeating the syndrome measurement and correction cycle ($N$).
+The results, shown in \autoref{fig:le-per-cycles}, demonstrate that our optimised method maintains its superior performance while increasing the number of cycles.
+Each data point is averaged over $\frac{\pPhis^2}{15N}$ samples to obtain a consistent number of logical errors and a stable confidence interval for each data point.

+These two simulations exactly match our prediction; asymptotically, both methods scale the same, but our optimised method performs better by a constant offset due to having fewer spacetime locations.
+As such, this is a first indication of how fault equivalent rewrites can be used to optimise circuits.